Zimmja/React-Stopwatch/README.md

 This project in a work-in-progress.
 It is not currently hosted online.
 To use this through a local host:

 1. Fork this repository and clone to a local repository
-2. Open the root directory and, from the command-line, run `npm-start` to view in browser
+2. Open the root directory and, from the command-line, run `npm start` to view in browser

 ## Interaction